Electrical length: Velocity factor

-In many lines only a fraction of the space surrounding the line is occupied by a solid dielectric.
+In many lines, for example twin lead, only a fraction of the space surrounding the line containing the fields is occupied by a solid dielectric.
 With only part of the electromagnetic field effected by the dielectric, there is less reduction of the wave velocity.
 In this case an effective permittivity $\epsilon_\text{eff}$ can be calculated which if it filled all the space around the line would give the same phase velocity.
 This is computed as a weighted average of the relative permittivity of free space, unity, and that of the dielectric:

 where the fill factor F expresses the effective proportion of space around the line occupied by dielectric.